shopgate/connect-doc/markdown/guides/tools/platform-sdk.md

 ### Log In with Your Account

-Before you can use the Platform SDK for developing extensions or themes, you need to authenticate against the Shopgate Connect Platform.
+Before you can use the Platform SDK for developing extensions or themes, you need to authenticate against the Shopgate platform.
 A [Shopgate Developer Account](https://developer.shopgate.com/admin/signup) is required.

 Log in to the Shopgate Connect Platform: